Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ### Task 2: Create an eventstream

-Now you're ready to find and ingest real-time data from a streaming source.
-To do this, you'll start in the Fabric Real-Time Hub.
+In this task, you will create an eventstream in Microsoft Fabric to ingest real-time data from a streaming source.

 > **Tip**: The first time you use the Real-Time Hub, some *getting started* tips may be displayed.
 You can close these.